Melissa Nawa

-Melissa Nawa (born 23 October 1991) is the first female professional golfer in Zambia.
-She started playing golf at the age of six.
-She has won several tournaments around Africa.
+Melissa Nawa (born 23 October 1991) is a Zambian professional golfer.
+She is the first female professional golfer from that country.

+Career

+At the age of 6, she started playing golf.
+Nawa has won several tournaments around Africa.
 Her father and trainer, Stephen Nawa, and younger sister, Tina Nawa, are also professional golfers.
-She currently lives in the United States.

-Education

 For her secondary school education, Nawa went to Mary Queen of Peace High School in Zambia.
 Nawa later went to Alabama State University.
+She currently lives in the United States.